ibm-cloud-docs/containers/cli-changelog.md

 Version 1.0.327 of the CLI was released on 11 October 2021.
 {: shortdesc}

-- Adds the `--data-location` option for the `ibmcloud sat config create` command and the `--location` option for the `ibmcloud sat storage assingment ls` command.
+- Adds the `--data-location` option for the `ibmcloud sat config create` command and the `--location` option for the `ibmcloud sat storage assignment ls` command.
 - Updates the help text in various languages.

 ## Version 1.0.312